- About Us

 Day 6 From Skye to The Black Isle: Talisker Distillery; overnight Cromarty.

 We depart Fort William and travel to Skye to visit the Talisker Distillery, before continuing East across Scotland to Cromarty.
 Talisker is a big peaty, smoky malt made by the sea on the Isle of Skye, surely one of the most remote, rugged, yet beautiful landscapes in Scotland.
 Few whiskies tell the story of their origin better than Talisker, its smell and taste instantly connect the drinker with the rugged environment; like sitting by a warming fire on a stormy night.

-Day 7 Highland Malts: Glenmorangie, Glen Ord, Glen Wyvis, Ben Dronach; overnight near Elgin.
+Day 7 Highland Malts: Glenmorangie, Glen Ord, Glen Wyvis, Benromach; overnight near Elgin.

 We depart Cromarty and head along the coast to Tain, home of Glenmorangie.
 The copper stills at Glenmorangie are the tallest in Scotland, measuring 8 metres high.
 The long copper necks are almost the same height as a fully grown adult giraffe!
 These long elegant stills ensure that only the very lightest and purest vapours are used thus producing a smoother, more elegant whisky.
-Our tour of highland distilleries continues to Glen Ord, then Glen Wyvis (a new crowd-funded distillery) and finally, to Ben Dronach before turning south towards Elgin.
+Our tour of highland distilleries continues to Glen Ord, then Glen Wyvis (a new crowd-funded distillery) and finally, our first Speyside malt at Benromach, before turning east towards Elgin.